SteveMontelongo/ProjectRecipeMe/README.md

 3. The user will then refresh the recipes screen, and the recipes based on the available ingredients in the user's online fridge will update.
 4. The user will then click on a recipe, confirm to the application that the recipe will be made, and then the application will deduct the required ingredients from the user's online fridge if selected.

-Time spent: 48 hours spent in total
+Time spent: 4 weeks spent in total

 ## Required Features